 - In children younger than 8 years at onset, the ratio of males to females varies from 2:1 to 3:2 in various studies.

 - In children, nephrotic syndrome may occur at a rate of 20 cases per million children.

-- Because diabetes is major cause of nephrotic syndrome, American Indians, Hispanics, and African Americans have a higher incidence of nephrotic syndrome than do white persons.
+- Because diabetes is a major cause of nephrotic syndrome, American Indians, Hispanics, and African Americans have a higher incidence of nephrotic syndrome than white persons.

 - There is a male predominance in the occurrence of nephrotic syndrome, as for chronic kidney disease in general.

 There are two causes of nephrotic syndrome: primary and secondary.

 - Primary.
 Common primary causes of nephrotic syndrome include kidney diseases such as minimal-change nephropathy, membranous nephropathy, and focal glomerulosclerosis.

 - Secondary.
 Secondary causes include systemic diseases such as diabetes mellitus, lupus erythematosus, and amyloidosis.

 The first sign of nephrotic syndrome in children is usually swelling of the face; this is followed by swelling of the entire body.